Reza Qoli Mirza Afshar: Early life

 Wedding of Reza Qoli Mirza, folio from Jahangosha-ye Naderi by Mirza Mehdi Khan Astarabadi, 1757.

 When Reza Qoli was twelve years old, the Abdali Afghans revolted and besieged Mashhad while Nader was in Anatolia, campaigning against the Ottomans.
 Reza's uncle, Ebrahim Khan, failed to subdue the rebels.
 When Reza Qoli informed Nader of the situation through a letter, Nader requested Reza to hold on within the city as he was on his way to the east.
 The Abdalis withdrew from Mashhad and went back eastwards to Herat immediately after learning that Nader was returning to the region.
 Thus, the city was saved.
 Nader was proud of Reza Qoli's intelligent response to the Abdali attack, recognising his son's talent.

 In January 1731, Reza Qoli married Fatemeh Begum in Mashhad.
 Nader made the effort to reach the city in time to attend the wedding.
 The grand wedding celebrations, lasting for a week, were held in Chaharbagh gardens, outside of Mashhad.
 At the end of the celebrations, an auspicious planetary conjunction was observed in the sky.
-Then the attendance went to a hunting expedition around Abiward and welcomed Nowruz (Iranian new year) a few weeks later.
+Then the attendance went to a hunting expedition around Abivard and welcomed Nowruz (Iranian new year) a few weeks later.
 Nader set out to Herat on March 1731 to completely quell the Abdalis and returned victorious in February 1732.
 On March 1734, concurrent with Nowruz, Fatemeh Begum gave birth to a son, whom Nader named Shahrokh, after Shah Rukh son of Timur, thus displaying his interest to emulate a conqueror on the scale of Timur.